CopernicaMarketingSoftware/Documentation/Mailerq/5.1/rabbitmq-install.md

 # Setting up RabbitMQ

 MailerQ depends on RabbitMQ for message queueing.
-Before you can even start MailerQ, you first need a running RabbitmQ instance.
+Before you can even start MailerQ, you first need a running RabbitMQ instance.
 The [www.rabbitmq.com](https://www.rabbitmq.com) website has all the information you need for setting up RabbitMQ.
 We do however have some tips, tricks and recommendations for setting up RabbitMQ with MailerQ.